It's been a while since I've done a large tasting

 levels.

-France, Champagne, Côte des Bars (Aube), Champagne
+Carte Rouge Brut, Côte des Bars (Aube),

 Leafy black fruit on the nose.
 Quite punchy.
 Good depth and nice

-2010 Domaine de Pajot Vin de Pays des
+2010 Domaine de

-France, Gascony, Vin de Pays des Côtes de Gascogne
+des Côtes de Gascogne

 Very attractive nose - quite full and balanced with a hint of lime.
 On

 the palate there are fresh citrus notes, but with a nice body.
-(90
+90/100

-2009 Rock Ferry Sauvignon Blanc Cawtes Cave
+2009 Rock Ferry Cawtes

 Powerful green pea and asparagus nose.
-A good classic New Zealand

 2009 Wild

-Thing Sauvignon Blanc La
+Thing Sauvignon Blanc, La

 Apparently